marcosolina/learning_csharp/README.md

 # Learning C\#

-I am a Java certified developer, hence I mainly worked with Java.
+I am a Java certified developer, so my primary language is Java.
 As a developer I like to continue to learn new things, it is time for me to learn the C# (C Sharp, not C Hash) language.
 So...
-I am reading [this](http://www.csharpcourse.com/) book, and I will put in this repo all the exercises that I will do.
+I am reading [this](http://www.csharpcourse.com/) book, and I will put in this repo all the exercises / Notes that I consider important to me.

 ## Book exercises